fedfedmedved/quanttop-thesis/src/chapter1 problem background.md

 some introduction.

+Gromov was able to show that there is a Lipschitz null-homotopy with the tower of exponentials.
+He apparently was also able to show linear dependency for the case m=n. (reference Guth).

 ## Some backgound assumptions

 This paper deals with Lipschitz constants of maps between spheres.
 Most of the time we will only estimate the Lipschitz constants up to a constant $C(m,n)$, that only depends on the dimensions of the spheres.
 We denote equality/inequality up to a constant by $\sim, \lesssim, \gtrsim$ respectively.